reasonwithoutrestraint/site/Original/Metaethical Overview.md

 ### Objection

-1. Most objections to success-theories are equally problems for normativity broadly
+1. Most objections to success-theories are equal problems for normativity broadly
 2. If not (1), then the requirements for morality are too strong

 # ANTI-REALISM SUCCESS-THEORY